Starting an NEMT Business: the Complete Guide

 One of the first things you should do when you start a business is figure out what your legal status will be.
 Typically, you will either be an LLC, sole proprietorship, or partnership.
 Each status comes with its advantages and disadvantages, so understanding what you want out of your business and what your structure might look like is a good place to start.
 It’s important to sit down with a lawyer and discuss your options so that you choose the status that’s best for your situation.

 Preparing and filing your legal documents correctly is crucial to a successful start of your business.
-This includes filling out and submitting licenses, certificates, and permits that will legally allow you to operate.
+This includes filling out and submitting non-emergency medical transportation licenses (varies from state to state), certificates, and permits that will legally allow you to operate.
 It’s important to note that requirements vary based on the state and city you’re working in.
 Whether you’re located in Michigan, California, Texas, Georgia, or New York, there will be regulations specific to your locale.
 You should begin by filling out a medical transportation provider application package at your local Department of Motor Vehicles.

 In order to run your business, you’ll have to insure both your vehicles and your drivers.
 The price you pay depends on a number of factors, including anything from driver experience and history, to types of vehicles in your fleet, to how many trips you complete in a day.
 Understanding what factors impact NEMT insurance cost is important, so you can eventually adjust and work to lower it.
 Many providers require training courses for their drivers to decrease insurance prices.